difof/sheft/README.md

 - [x] Add viem
 - [x] Smart contract and test templates
 - [ ] Fixes and improvements
-  - Different hardhat and anvil node RPC's and chainIds (hardhat.config.ts, Taskfile.yaml)
+  - [x] Check post hook script for some TODOs on more scaffold questions
-  - Check post hook script for some TODOs on more scaffold questions
+  - [ ] Different hardhat and anvil node RPC's and chainIds (hardhat.config.ts, Taskfile.yaml)
-  - This readme's header need to specify npm and viem support
+  - [ ] This readme's header need to specify npm and viem support
-  - specific task for ts and sol dependency installation
+  - [ ] specific task for ts and sol dependency installation
-  - fmt the files because in crosschain escrow the sol's fmt is not fmted
+  - [ ] fmt the files because in crosschain escrow the sol's fmt is not fmted
-  - copy plopfile and interface.hbs from crosschain escrow to here
+  - [ ] copy plopfile and interface.hbs from crosschain escrow to here
 - [ ] Add curl | sh installer script for dependencies
 - [ ] Custom cursor rules and commands
   - taskfile usage